roycenainoa/roycenainoa.github.io/essays/into-the-world-of-javascript.md

 *"JavaScript is the only language that I'm aware of that people feel they don't need to learn before they start using it." - Douglas Crockford*

 Since I began learning Javascript, much of what I learned from other programming languages such as C, C++, and Python came to mind while working through the FreeBootCamp.
 Variable assignments, functions, arrays, objects, loops and much more.
 There are many similarities that I could recognize from other programming languages.
 This is the first time using Javascript, but after using C for years, it didn't take long for me to become comfortable with the syntax.
 In fact, in many ways so far Javascript simplifies the syntax while improving on the functionality of coding.
 Some lines like C still need to end with a semicolon.
 However, creating objects and functions has never felt so intuitive.

-## Functions and syntax in C and Javascript

 ### Example: JavaScript Function